 Research & Publications

 We have a translational and interdisciplinary team that targets key brain structures, neurochemical systems, HPA-axis activity, neuroimmune function, metabolism, and sex steroid hormones, to identify and develop medications that will be effective for women and men with addictive disorders.
-Across this work, we incorporate the NIH "sex as a biological variable" (SABV) policy, and have published several reviews and position papers on this topic.
+Across this work, we incorporate NIH's "sex as a biological variable" (SABV) policy, and have published several reviews and position papers on this topic.

 Criminal Psychology; Tobacco Use Disorder; Substance-Related Disorders; Alcohol-Related Disorders; Psychiatry and Psychology